Cut Energy Costs–Grant Support Available

 The Peacemaking Task Force thought this was something that should be celebrated and encouraged.
 Therefore, we are offering churches the opportunity to apply for $50 off the $100 fee for an energy audit on a first-come, first-served basis through Dec.
 15th or until the funds set aside have been depleted.

+This application process is now closed for 2024.
 Any questions, please email the Peacemaking Task Force Chair, Nancy Pienta.
 If you need her contact information, please refer to the Albany Presbytery Directory.

-Submitted by Susan Hawkes-Teeter Peacemaking Task Force
+Submitted by Susan Hawkes-Teeter, Peacemaking Task Force

 About the author